-A. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a first nation may make laws respecting the financial administration of the first nation; and

-B. The Council of Wet'suwet'en First Nation considers it to be in the best interests of the First Nation to make a law for such purposes; and

-C. The Council of Wet'suwet'en First Nation wishes to repeal and replace the Wet'suwet'en First Nation Financial Administration Law, 2017.
+- A. Pursuant to section 9 of the First Nations Fiscal Management Act, the Council of a first nation may make laws respecting the financial administration of the first nation; - B. The Council of Doig River First Nation considers it to be in the best interests of the First Nation to make a law for such purposes; and - C. The Council of Doig River First Nation wishes to repeal and replace the Doig River First Nation Financial Administration Law, 2019.

-NOW THEREFORE the Council of Wet'suwet'en First Nation enacts as follows:
+NOW THEREFORE the Council of Doig River First Nation enacts as follows: